muratk3n/thirdwave/en/README.md

 ---

 Here's a simple way that can happen..
-Let's say u dont want to wait for 1, 2, or 8 frickin hours to charge a battery.
+Let's say u dont want to wait for 1, 2, or 8 hrs to charge.
 Then u say "we'll just have a swap mechanism, u give your empty one, get a charged one".
 Right there, you just doubled the amount of lithium needed bcz on top of the lithium needed for cars, now u need just as much lithium for bats that are waiting, offline to be picked up in case of a swap.

 "But doubling the usage of lithium for transport does not seem likely, we can make do with what we have"